Post job

 The job of mental health therapists is to guide individuals, groups, couples, and families with problems that are impacting their well-being and mental health.
 Their duties and responsibilities include encouraging clients to talk about their experiences, examining issues that may affect mental health such as substance abuse and bullying, and assisting clients in defining their goals and action plans.
 Mental health therapists are also responsible for developing therapeutic processes, referring clients to other services or resources like psychologists, and helping them adjust to life changes.

-While looking through the resumes of several clinicians and mental health therapists we discovered that both professions have similar skills.
+An average mental health therapist eans a lower salary compared to the average salary of clinicians.
+The difference in salaries amounts to mental health therapists earning a $9,891 lower average salary than clinicians.clinicians and mental health therapists both have job responsibilities that require similar skill sets.
 These similarities include skills such as "social work," "patients," and "mental health," but they differ when it comes to other required skills.

 A mental health counselor is responsible for helping patients deal with their emotional and mental disorders by developing treatment plans and conducting regular counseling to track the patient's progress and condition.
 Mental health counselors encourage active communication from their patients, provide coping strategies for triggering situations, seek advice from other health care professionals, and guide patients on doing other activities that would help them relax.
 A mental health counselor must have excellent knowledge of the mental health disciplines to assist patients in their healthy lifestyle development.

-What a Clinician Does FAQs
+What a clinician does FAQs